muhammadshaban89/Monitoring-Tools/rometheus + Grafana/InstallationGuide.md

 In Grafana (`http://<RHEL-IP>:3000`):

+- It will ask you Credentials
+- Provide `admin` as user `admin` as password.

 1. Go to **Configuration → Data sources → Add data source**.
 2. Select **Prometheus**.
 3. Set URL: